jacob404/promod-future/currentbuild/README.txt

 - Added AutoPause: Game automatically pauses when a player crashes.
 When a player returns, their spawn timer is restored.
 - Fixed various double-getups.
 - When a player is rocked and then punched, they will undergo a punch getup animation after the rock animation ends.
+- Witches now deal continuous damage like Hunters and Jockeys.
+This makes the damage more accurate to her animations.

 4.4.1
 - Fixed some instances of survivors dropping their weapons when punched by tank on high tick rate servers.